amandeepmittal/amanhimself.dev/tutorials/posts/2020-07-06-theme-toggling-react-app-with-chakra-ui.md

 - `pr` for paddingRight
 - `py` for padding-left and padding-right

-And many more.
 All these style prop shorthands consist are spacing CSS properties.

 Add the following function component inside the `ThemeToggler` file.